Laizra/Article-summarizing/README.md

 # repeat_understand
-NPLOYTVTAW combined with venv, etc... reviewing and finishing up
+NPLOYTVTAW combined with venv, Lemmatization from an article, regular expression